 Ever heard of Everpix?
 How about Google Wave?
 No?
 Well, it’s not surprising – the first one is an application that organizes and sorts photos on your phone.
 It was launched in 2011 and went broke in 2013 because people didn’t buy the product.
 And Google Wave is a universal communication platform that appeared in 2010 and was closed in 2012, as nobody could understand what it was or how to use it.

 It’s obvious that these tools were developed with little or no customer participation.
 The authors relied on their intuition or professionalism, and didn’t account for the most important factor in product creation – the product/market fit.
 Everpix and Google Wave didn’t satisfy the market.
 Customers didn’t understand the app’s value, and sales were low.
 In this situation, it doesn’t matter who creates the product, whether it’s two fellow developers or a corporation giant like Google – or how much money is invested.
 There’s always a chance the product will fail.
-But it’s possible to avoid this outcome with a crucial and effective methodology called customer development.
+But it’s possible to avoid this outcome with a crucial and effective methodology called customer development plan.

 The Customer Development Model and How to Apply It